ashleychontos/pySYD/docs/cli.rst

 .. note::

-    <b>Fun fact:</b> Our features were developed using principles from Unix-like operating
-    systems, where a single hyphen can be followed by multiple single-character flags (i.e. mostly boolean flags that do not require additional output).
+    Our features were developed using principles from Unix-like operating systems, where a single hyphen can be followed by multiple single-character flags (i.e. mostly boolean flags that do not require additional output).